Antiblanks/he-dan.antiblanks.com/_posts/2018-10-17-week-4-reflection.markdown

 ### Getting ready to develop applications

 This relates to *skilling up on technology that I want to use so it's easier to start developing with this*.
 As I mentioned above I do want to explore using AR and VR in my applications.
-I have some minor VR experience but it's limited to experiential work I've been involved with using Unity and I have no experience in AR at all.
+I have some minor VR experience but it's limited to experiential work I've been involved with using Unity and not for mobile, and I have no experience in AR at all.
 I want to be able to hit the ground running on developing AR and VR applications so my goal here is to expand my current React Native boilerplate to integrate these technologies and implement some of the abstract functionality so that I can easily start to develop an application that utilises both of these.

 - **Making it Specific**: The goal is to expand my current React Native boilerplate to integrate AR and VR
 - **Making it Measurable**: I want to have a complete boilerplate in my Github repository that is ready to develop against